llandauro/Robohacks_2024_McGill_Robotics/README.md

     🌱 We are currently studying Computer Science and Engineering at McGill University 📫 How to reach us: lara.landauro@gmail.com
     ⚡ Fun fact: Our team won the most unique design award!

+More about our robot - The Garbage Terminator:
+    - Design:
+    - Electrical:
+    - Software: